TW-Robotics/SAMYControl/README.md

 The XXXXXbasedController receives the system state from the SAMYControlInterface in a standardized form, and returns the next action to be performed by the system also described in a standardized form.
 The SAMYControlInterface passes the new system state automatically every time the system state changes, and every time expects to get a Standard System-Action as response.

+## SAMYControllerBase
+All the controllers that use the SAMYControllerBase should inherit from SAMYControllerBase.
+SAMYControllerBase is a very basic class that enforces a certain pattern to be used by the XXXXXbasedController controller.

+### Control
+Briefly stated, controlling a system consists in given the current state of the system, select the actions to be performed in order to reach the goal state.
+I will refer to the step performed by a controller for going from a system state to a system-action as a "prediction".
-The step of going from a system state to a system-action I call it a "prediction" (following Neural Networks and DTControl naming).
-This prediction takes place in an internal representation of states and system-actions depending on the used XXXXX.
+This prediction takes place in an internal representation of states and system-actions depending on the type of XXXXX.
 For example, in its internal representation, DTControl uses an numpy array for the state and a tuple of strings for the system actions.
 PDDL uses an array of booleans (fluents) for representing the state, and a list of ad hoc created clases for representing the system-actions, which essentially are actions names with parameters names.
 In the case of BPMN it will used a ???dictionary??? for representing the state and ??? ad hoc created classes ??? for representing the system-actions.

 Hence, a XXXXXbasedController to go from a Standard State to a Standard System-Action, must implement these three functions: